To report absences, please email absences@highfieldhall.derbyshire.sch.uk

 3. Who are the best people to talk to at Highfield Hall about my child’s difficulties with learning, special educational needs or disability?

 Talk to your child’s class teacher about your concerns.
-The teacher may seek advice from Sally Briddon (SENCO - Special Educational Needs Coordinator), or Mike Bywaters (Headteacher).
+The teacher may seek advice from Anna Higham ((SENCO - Special Educational Needs Coordinator), or Mike Bywaters (Headteacher).

-If you continue to have concerns, you can arrange a meeting with Sally directly.
+If you continue to have concerns, you can arrange a meeting with Anna directly.

 If we think that a referral is appropriate for an assessment of your child's needs, we can support with this process.